kirschbaum-development/mail-intercept/README.md

 $this->interceptMail()
 ```

-MUST be called first.
-Similar to `Mail::fake()` which must be called before the email is sent, but unlike the mail fake, this doesn't fake email, it intercepts the compiled email.
+This method MUST be called first, similar to how `Mail::fake()` works.
+But unlike the mail fake, mail is not faked, it is intercepted.

 ```php
 $this->interceptedMail()